pradeep3sep/interviewquestion/README System Design.md

 6. **Global Reach**: CDNs' global presence ensures that users from different parts of the world can access content quickly, regardless of their location.
 7. **Bandwidth Savings**: CDNs can compress and optimize content, reducing the amount of data that needs to be transferred leading to cost savings for both website owners and users.
 8. **Analytics and Reporting**: CDNs typically provide detailed analytics and reporting tools that allow website owners to monitor traffic, user behavior, and other relevant metrics.

+# CDN System Design Interview Questions & Answers

+## Comprehensive Guide

+## Table of Contents

+1. CDN Basics
+2. CDN Architecture & Components
+3. Caching Strategies & Content Delivery
+4. Load Balancing & Failover Handling
+5. CDN Optimization Techniques
+6. CDN Security & Challenges
+7. Advanced CDN Topics

+## 1⃣ CDN Basics

+### 1. What is a CDN, and how does it work?

+A Content Delivery Network (CDN) is a distributed network of servers that work together to deliver content to users efficiently.
+The primary goal of a CDN is to reduce latency and load times by caching content in multiple geographically distributed servers called edge servers or PoPs (Points of Presence).

+#### How It Works:

+1. A user requests content (e.g., an image, video, or webpage).
+2. The request is directed to the nearest CDN edge server based on factors like geographic location, network latency, and server load.
+3. If the requested content is already cached on the edge server (**Cache Hit**), it is delivered instantly.
+4. If the content is not cached (**Cache Miss**), the request is forwarded to the origin server, fetched, and stored at the edge server for future requests.

+### 2. Why do we need CDNs in system design?

+Without a CDN, content is served directly from the origin server, which leads to:

+* High latency due to geographic distance between the user and the server.
+* Overloaded origin servers, causing slower responses and downtime.
+* Bandwidth constraints, leading to slow page load times and higher operational costs.
+* Security risks, including DDoS attacks and malicious traffic.

+CDNs solve these problems by distributing traffic across multiple edge locations, caching frequently accessed content, and protecting against cyber threats.

+### 3. What are the key benefits of using a CDN?

+* ✅ **Reduced Latency** – Faster content delivery by serving from the closest PoP.
+* ✅ **Lower Bandwidth Costs** – Caching reduces requests to the origin, minimizing data transfer costs.
+* ✅ **Increased Availability & Load Balancing** – Distributes traffic across multiple servers, preventing overload.
+* ✅ **Enhanced Security** – Protects against DDoS attacks, traffic filtering, and SSL/TLS encryption.

+## 2⃣ CDN Architecture & Components

+### 4. Explain the difference between an origin server and an edge server in a CDN.

+* **Origin Server**: The central server that hosts the original content.
+It is responsible for serving content when a cache miss occurs.
+* **Edge Server (PoP)**: A geographically distributed server that caches content closer to users to reduce latency.

+💡 **Analogy**: The origin server is like a main warehouse, while edge servers are local distribution centers that store frequently accessed goods.

+### 5. What is a PoP (Point of Presence) in a CDN?

+A PoP (Point of Presence) is a CDN data center that contains edge servers to store and serve cached content to users.
+The more PoPs a CDN has, the faster and more reliable the content delivery.

+### 6. How does request routing work in a CDN?

+CDNs use various routing strategies to direct user requests to the optimal edge server:

+* **Geo-Based Routing**: Users are directed to the closest PoP.
+* **Latency-Based Routing**: Requests go to the PoP with the lowest network latency.
+* **Load-Aware Routing**: Traffic is balanced across multiple PoPs to prevent overload.

+## 3⃣ Caching Strategies & Content Delivery

+### 7. What is a cache hit vs. cache miss, and how does a CDN handle them?

+* **Cache Hit**: The requested content is found in the CDN cache and served immediately.
+* **Cache Miss**: The content is not in the cache, so it is fetched from the origin, stored at the edge, and then served to the user.

+### 8. Explain cache expiration and TTL (Time-To-Live) in a CDN.

+* **TTL (Time-To-Live)**: Defines how long content stays cached before it expires.
+* **CDN Cache Expiration**: Once TTL expires, the CDN fetches updated content from the origin.

+### 9. What are cache invalidation strategies, and why are they important?

+* **Manual Purge**: Manually removes outdated content.
+* **Stale-While-Revalidate**: Serves stale content while fetching fresh content in the background.
+* **Versioning**: Appends version numbers (e.g., `image_v2.png`) to force cache updates.

+## 4⃣ Load Balancing & Failover Handling

+### 10. How do CDNs use load balancing to improve reliability?

+CDNs distribute traffic across multiple PoPs using:

+* ✅ Round-robin balancing
+* ✅ Latency-based routing
+* ✅ Geo-based routing

+### 11. What happens if a CDN PoP fails?

+The CDN automatically reroutes traffic to the next best PoP, ensuring uninterrupted service.

+## 5⃣ CDN Optimization Techniques

+### 12. What compression and minification techniques do CDNs use?

+CDNs optimize content delivery using:

+* **Gzip & Brotli Compression** (reduces file size).
+* **Minification of CSS/JS** (removes unnecessary characters).
+* **Image Optimization** (WebP, AVIF formats).

+## 6⃣ CDN Security & Challenges

+### 13. How does a CDN protect against DDoS attacks?

+* **Rate Limiting**: Blocks excessive requests from a single source.
+* **Traffic Filtering**: Identifies and drops malicious requests.
+* **Anycast Routing**: Distributes attack traffic across multiple PoPs to absorb the impact.

+### 14. What is SSL/TLS offloading, and why is it useful?

+SSL/TLS Offloading means the CDN handles encryption at the edge, reducing the burden on the origin server.

+## 7⃣ Advanced CDN Topics

+### 15. How does a multi-CDN architecture work?

+A multi-CDN strategy uses multiple CDN providers for better redundancy, performance, and failover handling.

+### 16. How would you design a CDN for a large-scale video streaming platform?

+Key design considerations:

+* **Segmented Caching** (store different video chunks at different PoPs).
+* **Adaptive Bitrate Streaming** (adjusts video quality based on user bandwidth).
+* **Load Balancing** (distributes viewers across multiple servers).

+## Final Thoughts

+Understanding CDN architecture, caching, security, and optimization techniques will help you design high-performance, scalable systems.

+💡 **Pro Tip**: Always think about latency, redundancy, and scalability when discussing CDNs in system design interviews!

 <br>